 This is a SAMPLE ITINERARY:

-The flight is a quick hour to Baltimore Washington International Airport where a waiting motor coach takes us on the 50-minute drive to Washington DC and the WWII and Korean Memorials.
-We eat lunch on the bus and watch a great video about how the WWII Memorial came to be.
+The flight is a quick hour to Baltimore Washington International Airport where a waiting motor coach takes us on the 50-minute drive to Washington DC and the WWII, Korean and Vietnam Memorials.
+We eat lunch on the bus and watch a great video about how these Memorials came to be.

-Airport Directions and Parking: http://www.flylima.com
+Airport Directions and Parking: http://www.macarthurairport.com/airport-info/directions

 For anyone driving a long distance, there are reasonable hotels near the airport.